ghostery/adblocker/README.md

 This library is the building block technology used to power the adblockers from Ghostery and Cliqz on both desktop and mobile platforms.
 Being a pure JavaScript library it does not make any assumption regarding the environment it will run in (apart from the availability of a JavaScript engine) and is trivial to include in any new project.
 It can also be used as a building block for tooling.
 It is already running in production for millions of users and has been used successfully to satisfy the following use-cases:

-* Mobile friendly adblocker for Android in multiple setups: react-native, WebExtension, etc. ([ghostery](https://github.com/ghostery/browser-android) and [cliqz](https://github.com/cliqz-oss/browser-android))
+* Mobile-friendly adblocker for Android in multiple setups: react-native, WebExtension, etc. ([ghostery](https://github.com/ghostery/browser-android) and [cliqz](https://github.com/cliqz-oss/browser-android))
-* Ad and tracker blocker in Electron applications, Puppeteer headless browsers, Cliqz browser, WebExtensions ([cliqz](https://github.com/cliqz-oss/browser-core), [ghostery](https://github.com/ghostery/ghostery-extension/) and [standalone](https://github.com/cliqz-oss/adblocker/tree/master/example))
+* Ads and trackers blocker in Electron applications, Puppeteer headless browsers, Cliqz browser, WebExtensions ([cliqz](https://github.com/cliqz-oss/browser-core), [ghostery](https://github.com/ghostery/ghostery-extension/) and [standalone](https://github.com/remusao/blockrz))
-* Backend request processing job
+* Backend requests processing job

-The library provides all necessary building blocks to create a powerful and efficient content-blocker and gives full flexibility as to which lists should be used and how they should be fetched.
+The library provides all necessary building blocks to create a powerful and efficient content-blocker and gives full flexibility as to which lists should be used and how they should be fetched or updated.

 * [Installation](#installation)
 * [Usage](#usage)